awslabs/kubeflow-manifests/tools/helmify/README.md

 ## Overview

 The Helmify tool creates helm charts based on kustomized output.
 The tool consumes dictionary defined in `tools/helmify/src/config.yaml` to generates helm charts based on kustomization outputs.
-To run the tool, simply run `PYTHONPATH=. python tools/helmify/src/kustomize_to_helm_automation.py` in the root directory.
+To run the tool, simply run `make helmify` in the root directory.
 You can also comment out components defined in `Components` inside the `kustomize_to_helm_automation.py` script to helmify only the components you want.

 ## Getting Started
 First, make sure you have [kubeflow upstream repo](https://awslabs.github.io/kubeflow-manifests/docs/deployment/prerequisites/#clone-repository) cloned.
+Then run `make install-tools` in the root directory to have all the necessary tools.

 Step 1.
 Define kubeflow component config dictionary(tools/helmify/src/config.yaml):